acquia/lightning/README.md

 also possible to schedule content (either a single node or many at once) to be transitioned between states at a specific future date and time.

+## Preview (Experimental)
+The Workspace Preview System (WPS) gives site builders, editors, authors, and reviews the ability to send collections of content through an editorial workflow and preview that content within the context of the current live site.
+WPS is a collection of contributed Drupal modules with additional configuration UX improvements that all just works out of the box.

 ## Installing Lightning
 The preferred way to install Lightning is using our [Composer-based project template][template].
 It's easy!